telent/schuko/README.md

 # Schuko

-Showoff-style Markdown->HTML presentation software, in clojure(script).
+Showoff-style Markdown->HTML presentation software, in Clojure(script).
 It generates a static HTML file which you can host anywhere, and uses client-side Javascript and CSS for navigation and page flipping transitions.